saraalkhoneen/Data-mining-6/Customer credits notebook.md

      scale_fill_manual(values = c("good" = "green", "bad" = "red"))

 ```
-The bar chart shows the distribution of credit history categories and how they are associated with good and bad credit risks.
+The bar chart shows the distribution of credit history categories and how they are associated with good and bad credit risks, with